ayaarragab/linkedin-saves-extension/README.md

     - Click on the LinkedIn Saves Extension icon in the Chrome toolbar.
     - Click "Add Post" to add the post to your saved list.

 4. **View Categories:**
     - Click on the LinkedIn Saves Extension icon in the Chrome toolbar.
     - Navigate to the "View Categories" tab.
     - Select a category to view all posts saved under that category.
-        - Use the search bar within the category to quickly find specific posts.

 ---